MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/ProductFootprintAudit.md

 ---
-title: ProductFootprintAudit in Cloud for Sustainability carbon data model - Common Data Model | Microsoft Docs
+title: ProductFootprintAudit in Cloud for Sustainability carbon data model
 description: Assurance contains the assurance in conformance with Pathfinder Framework.
 author: cdm-publisher
 ms.service: common-data-model